Redefining Higher Education

-Thales College combines online coursework with in-person seminars led by a professor, one-on-one professor-student mentoring, internships and other work experience, and networking opportunities with community leaders.
+Thales College combines rigorous academics with one-on-one professor-student mentoring, internships and other work experience, and networking opportunities with community leaders.

-- The B.A. in Entrepreneurial Business thoroughly prepares students to lead in any type of business or management role.
+- The Entrepreneurial Business program thoroughly prepares students to lead and contribute in any type of business or management role.
 Students will learn the finer details of effective business, including decision making, the role of economics in real world dynamics, people management, accounting, business law, and other topics.
 Experts in the field of business are studied at length, and lessons are sourced from our founder’s 45+ years of experience in entrepreneurship.

-* License approved to offer a B.A. in Liberal Arts and Sciences and a B.A. in Entrepreneurial Business.
-License application is in preparation for a B.A. in Classical Education and Leadership (beginning Fall 2022) and a B.S. of Mechanical Engineering (beginning Fall 2023).
+* License approved to offer a B.A. in Entrepreneurial Business and a B.A. in Classical Education and Leadership.
+License application is in preparation for a B.S. of Mechanical Engineering.

 The Thales College Experience

-Thales College is designed as a unique hybrid education model.
-Students learn through a flipped format – viewing lectures at home on their own time, and coming to class each morning for group discussions and mentoring sessions.
-Afternoons are kept free of class commitments to allow students the opportunity to intern at local companies and organizations.
+Thales College is designed as a unique education model.
+Students attend class each morning, with afternoons are kept free of class commitments to allow the opportunity to intern at local companies and organizations.

-- Each morning, students convene on campus for professor-led class discussions, following the Socratic Method of discussion-based learning.
+Each morning, students convene on campus for lectures and professor-led class discussions, following the Socratic Method of discussion-based learning.
 These seminars allow students to ask questions, expand their learning, and come to a greater understanding of the topic through interpersonal dialogue.

 Internships & Work Experience

-Thales College’s goal is to provide all of the necessary skills and knowledge needed to be a competent contributor in the workplace and the broader community.
+Thales College’s goal is to provide all of the necessary skills and knowledge needed to be an excellent contributor in the workplace and the broader community.
 We are continually improving our curriculum to serve our students and help each individual fulfill their unique potential.